Whole Food Plant-Based

 Does a WFPB lifestyle provide enough nutrients?

 "Appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases.
-These diets are appropriate for all stages of the life cycle including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and athletes" Academy of Nutrition and Dietetics
+These diets are appropriate for all stages of the life cycle including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and athletes" PubMed on 2016 Position Paper by the Academy of Nutrition and Dietetics

 Where can I find more information?